-- 1. content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - 4. commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- 1. content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - 3. conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - 4. commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

 Wygate Park Academy ensures online safety is a key feature within the curriculum and our safeguarding of children.
-Being safe online is well considered within all long-term planning and is reflected in our Academy to insert what policy reflects online safety/safe use of mobile and smart technology (please see KCSIE para 138).
+Being safe online is well considered within all long-term planning and is reflected in our Academy (please see KCSIE para 134- 151, Trust online safety policy and Trust acceptable use policy and Academy Behaviour policy)